wfuu/Data-Fiddling-with-Python/README.md

-I survey the tools available in Python for accessing, cleaning, and analyzing data.
+I try out the tools available in Python for accessing, cleaning, and analyzing data.